 Testing your Configuration

 Once you have it set up either manually or dynamically, you can check that it is working correctly by using the Twitter validator.
 Go to your content page and make sure that the fields are filled in and save the content.
-Copy the URL of the page and go to the Twitter Cards validator to test.
+Copy the URL of the page and test it in the Tweet Composer of Twitter.
+You can use the Twitter Cards validator for debugging purposes but it won't preview the images.

-That's it, now you can add nice rich media tweets to your time-line to get more engagement.
-Definitely worth the time setting this up whether you use Drupal or build your sites without the help of a CMS.
+That's it, now you can add nice rich media tweets to your timeline to get more engagement.
+Definitely worth the time to set this up whether you use Drupal or build your sites without the help of a CMS.

 Happy SEOing & Tweeting.